r-Techsupport/Get-Specs/README.md

+# Get-Specs Script
-# Windows Specifications Script
+## Get Windows Specifications

-This repo contains the PS1 and files needed to run the Windows Specifications application made for rTechsupport
+This repo contains the PS1 and files needed to run the Get-Specs application made for rTechsupport

 The PS1 or EXE must be run as admin to gather SMART, and to gather temperatures.